Configuring loyalty points

 Skip down to the Loyalty Values section and you will see various fields.

 How many points are awarded for each $1 spent

-Probably the most common way to award points is to based them on how much a client spent.
-In this field you can enter the amount of points earned for each $1 spent.
+Probably the most common way to award points is to base them on how much a client spent.
+In this field, you can enter the number of points earned for each $1 spent.
 So if you put 5 in here and they spent $50 they would receive 250 points.